Heat Transfer Vinyl Flock

 ■ Designed for vivid results on dark or light-colored cotton or cotton/polyester blend fabrics

 ■ Ideal for personalizing T-shirts, canvas bags, aprons, gift bags, mouse pads, photographs on quilts etc.

 ■ Iron on with a regular household iron & heat press machines.

 ■ Good washable and keep coloration

-■ More flexible and more elastic
+■ More flexible and more elastic at room temperature,

 Heat Transfer Vinyl Flock Color Chart